loopbackio/loopback-next/examples/todo-list/README.md

       rpc-server: A basic RPC server using a made-up protocol.
     ```

-2. Jump into the directory and then install the required dependencies:
+2. Switch to the directory.

     ```sh
-    cd loopback4-example-todo-list && npm i
+    cd loopback4-example-todo-list
     ```

 3. Finally, start the application!